-Set up your story by introducing a protagonist that personalizes the problem.
-You can help people relate to the protagonist by talking about what they were like before they encountered the problem.
+Begin your story by introducing a protagonist--the person at the center of your story that personalizes the problem.
+You can help people relate to the protagonist by talking about who they are, their hopes and dreams.
 For example, if your protagonist is a student killed by gun violence, talk about what their hopes and dreams were before they died.
+If you are fighting for a livable wage, talk about the American Dream, how hard you work and the everyday, "middle class" things you--and all parents--want to provide for your family.
+Talk about your hopes and dreams for your child(ren) and for your life.